Mount Horeb, Wisconsin is one of the cutest small towns in the US – and also one of the most unique!

 It all started when a Mount Horeb business wanted to attract customers to their store so placed a troll statue outside their shop. .
 Those first trolls were kind of a hit, so the village reached out to local woodcarver Michael Feeney and asked him to make a few official trolls for the town.
 Slowly over the years, more and more trolls were added in front of businesses or in grassy areas.
 And now, well....the town is chock full of trolls!

-Mount Horeb is a very small town close to Madison, the capitol of Wisconsin and therefore, accommodations options are limited.
-Therefore, I'm going to recommend and adult and kid friendly accommodation in the nearby town of Barneveld - about 9 miles from Mount Horeb.
+Mount Horeb is a very small town close to Madison, the capitol of Wisconsin and accommodations options are limited.
+Therefore, I'm going to recommend an adult and kid friendly accommodation in the nearby town of Barneveld - about 9 miles from Mount Horeb.

 Deer Valley Lodge